Last Updated on March 2, 2022 by Real Men Sow

 Why Should You Buy Fruit Bushes?

-They are a great investment to save you money in the long term.
+Fruit bushes are a great investment to save you money right in the garden.
 Soft fruit is pricey in the shops so some good yields will soon recover your costs.
 They might take two years to fruit properly, but they’ll often live for 2 decades.

 You won’t just save money by eating the fruit as it comes, either.
 Jams cost pennies when using homegrown fruit.
 Berries freeze well, which shaves good money off shopping winter trips when the fruit is out of season.